stefwalter/blog/content/technical/open-source-services.md

 Open Source: enabling users to make a change to the software they're using.

-Some other Open Source services, such as [GitLab.com](https://about.gitlab.com/community/contribute/development/) or [ElasticSearch](https://www.elastic.co/about/free-and-open) do include the tools used to operate/deploy their service.
+Some other popular services powered by Open Source software, such as [GitLab.com](https://about.gitlab.com/community/contribute/development/) or [ElasticSearch](https://www.elastic.co/about/free-and-open) do include the tools used to operate/deploy their service.
 Pause for applause 👏👏👏